ton-community/ton-docs/docs/v3/guidelines/smart-contracts/fee-calculation.md

 | bits       | Number of contract bits                                 |
 | is_mc      | True if the source or destination is in the masterchain |

-:::info Only unique hash cells are counted for storage and fwd fees i.e. 3 identical hash cells are counted as one.
+:::info Only unique hash cells are counted for storage and forward fees; for example, three identical hash cells are counted as one.

 In particular, it deduplicates data: if there are several equivalent sub-cells referenced in different branches, their content is only stored once.